 WHOI OCEAN SCIENCE EXHIBIT CENTER & GIFTSHOP

-The center, located at 15 School Street, Woods Hole, is open Monday – Friday from 10:00 a.m. – 4:30 p.m.
-Check out the new exhibit "Life Around a Hydrothermal Vent," which depicts life at a Galapagos hydrothermal vent.
+Located at 15 School Street, Woods Hole, is open Monday – Friday, 10:00 a.m. – 4:30 p.m.
 For more information, call (508) 289-2663.
-WHOI merchandise is available year-round by visiting our online store at http://shop.whoi.edu/whoi/.
+WHOI merchandise is available year-round by visiting our online store at http://shop.whoi.edu/.